ExtasyHosting/HCK/README.md

 * In Numbers

 We keep our slot limit low to keep it low-key.
 Like that we are able to choose people who will have access to HCK_.
 A lots of logs is read to make sure your client is still legit as they should be.

+* No web site

+We have not create a web site to keep the suites private as possible.
+Even with the GitHub page you will need to do a interview on skype.